 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 To test for linearity in the model I chose a Wald test since the proportional hazards regression was performed with robust standard error estimates.
 Since this analysis used dummy variables that fit a linear step function to the data, it is appropriate to use a test for linearity among all dummy variables.
 Using the “testparm” command in Stata, to allow for analysis of a variable list parameter for the dummy variable, results in a p-value of 0.0087, providing evidence that the data follow a nonlinear trend and a model using only a linear term would be unlikely to provide a better fit.

+4/5 Be sure to specify what type of Wald test, in this case a multiple partial Wald test.

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.